 ________________________________________________________________________________

-Where I was Creative Director, the client or company had a business goal but no clear idea how to achieve it through marketing communications.
-This role includes leading concept and visual strategy, and can also involve art direction and hands-on graphic design.
+Where I did Creative Direction, the client or company had a business goal but no clear idea how to achieve it through marketing communications.
+This role includes leading concepts and visual strategy, and also involves art direction and hands-on graphic design.

-Where I was Art Director, the client or company had a business goal and some idea of how to reach it through marketing communications, but they needed professional guidance to translate the creative vision into actual visual materials.
-This role includes leading key visuals + layout, and can also involve hands-on graphic design.
+Where I did Art Direction, the client or company had a business goal and some idea of how to reach it through marketing communications, but they needed professional guidance to translate the creative vision into actual visual materials.
+This role includes leading key visuals + layout, and also involves hands-on graphic design

 Where I was Graphic Designer, the client or company had a business goal, knew the deliverables they needed, and had existing branding—but they needed a professional to design everything.
 This role is hands-on graphic design.